 About the Authors

-Norma Eckard (left) earned her Doctorate from University of Maryland and her MA from West Virginia University.
-She began her career as a public school educator in Maryland and West Virginia, followed by an Assistant Professorship at North Carolina State University and Campbell University before retiring.
-Much of her recent professional work dealt with writing curriculum for teachers to utilize in their classrooms.
-Norma is active in the Brunswick Town Chapter National Society Daughters of the American Revolution and has served as Historian, presenting World War I reports at each meeting.
-The support from the DAR was instrumental in this project.
+Norma Eckard (left) earned her Doctorate from the University of Maryland and her MA from West Virginia University.
+She began her career in public education followed by an Assistant Professorship at North Carolina State University and Campbell University.
+Presently she works with nonprofits in WV providing scholarships for middle school students learning leadership skills and supports scholarships for women through the Philanthropic Educational Organization in NC.
+Norma is active in the Brunswick Town Chapter National Society Daughters of the American Revolution and is president of the Friends of Fort Caswell Rifle Range.